 Humanity must address the challenge of meeting growing food demand in the face of global climate change.
-Current food systems directly emit greenhouse gases, but also emit them indirectly, e.g., land use change.1 Yet meeting nutritional needs and ensuring food security will require increased consumption of protein-rich foods.2 One important global source of protein and micronutrients is seafood, with per capita supply more than doubling between 1961 and 2015 from 9.0 kg to 20.2 kg per person3 and absolute production increasing from 40 million metric tons/year (t/y) to nearly 180 million t/y over the same period.4 Farming of fish and other aquatic animals through aquaculture now accounts for the production of almost half of all edible, animal-source seafood,5 with 90% of the world's marine fisheries fully fished or overfished.2 At present, however, production of aquaculture feed relies upon fishmeal for protein, consuming 70% of global fishmeal production,6 and increasing pressures on overharvested marine resources.7 While many plant proteins are a nutritionally promising substitute for fishmeal, they require additional inputs of land, freshwater and fertilizer.8
+Current food systems directly emit greenhouse gases, but also emit them indirectly, e.g., land use change1.
+Yet meeting nutritional needs and ensuring food security will require increased consumption of protein-rich foods2.
+One important global source of protein and micronutrients is seafood, with per capita supply more than doubling between 1961 and 2015 from 9.0 kg to 20.2 kg per person3 and absolute production increasing from 40 million metric tons/year (t/y) to nearly 180 million t/y over the same period4.
+Farming of fish and other aquatic animals through aquaculture now accounts for the production of almost half of all animal-source seafood5, with 90% of the world's marine fisheries fully fished or overfished2.
+At present, however, production of aquaculture feed relies upon fishmeal for protein, consuming 70% of global fishmeal production6, and increasing pressures on overharvested marine resources7.
+Over-fishing marine environments leads to long-term loss in biodiversity and irreversible damage to marine ecosystems8.
+While many plant proteins are a nutritionally promising substitute for fishmeal, they require additional inputs of land, freshwater and fertilizer9.

-Methane is a potent greenhouse gas with at least 25 times the global warming potential of CO2 over a 100-year time period.9 Total annual methane emissions in the US for 2014-2018 exceeded 630 million metric tons of CO2 equivalents (MMT CO2 eq.) per year.
-In 2018, oil and gas systems accounted for nearly 30% of total methane emissions, with landfills and wastewater treatment accounting for another 17% and 2%, respectively.10 Unlike other major methane emitters (enteric fermentation - 28%, rice cultivation - 2%), these sources often flare methane, releasing large amounts of CO2 to the atmosphere.10 Taken together, methane emissions and flaring release nearly 14 billion cubic meters (490 billion cubic feet) of greenhouse gases per year.11 This is equivalent to over 420,000 TJ / year, exceeding the entire annual energy consumption of the Netherlands (403,000 TJ / year) in 2018.12 Yet because these sources are geographically dispersed and small-scale in the context of current industrial chemical manufacturing, methane is emitted or flared rather than captured, cleaned and used.11
+Methane is a potent greenhouse gas with at least 25 times the global warming potential of CO2 over a 100-year time 12 period10.
+Total annual methane emissions in the US for 2014-2018 exceeded 630 million metric tons of CO_2 equivalents per 13 year.
+In 2018, oil and gas systems accounted for nearly 30% of total methane emissions, with landfills and wastewater treatment 14 accounting for another 17% and 2%, respectively11.
+Unlike other major methane emitters (enteric fermentation - 28%, rice 15 cultivation - 2%), these sources often flare methane, releasing large amounts of CO2 to the atmosphere11.
+Taken together, 16 methane emissions and flaring in the US release nearly 14 billion cubic meters (490 billion cubic feet) of greenhouse gases per 17 year12.
+This is equivalent to over 420,000 TJ / year, nearly the entire annual energy consumption of Pakistan (436,000 TJ / 18 year) in 201813.
+Yet because these sources are geographically dispersed and small-scale in the context of current industrial 19 chemical manufacturing, methane is emitted or flared rather than captured, cleaned and used12.
+20

-Methanotrophic bacteria are capable of transforming methane into microbial protein, which can be used as an animal feed for agriculture or aquaculture.13 In fact, methantrophs have a similar amino acid profile to fishmeal, and have been approved for inclusion in salmon feed in the European Union (EU) at rates of up to 33%.13 General interest in using microorganisms as a feed source, also referred to as single cell protein (SCP), has increased in recent years.^{14-16} Because methanotrophs do not require light, dense cultures can be grown in bioreactors with low spatial footprints, and with additional opportunities for resource recovery and reuse that are not feasible with terrestrial agriculture.14 Not surprisingly, some companies in the US and EU are commercializing production of methanotrophic SCP from natural gas.16 methane has also been proposed as a feedstock for future biomanufacturing, potentially enabling or enabled by a paradigm shift from large-scale megafacilities to smaller-scale, widespread, mobile production.11 Methanotrophs are also the subject of multiple techno-economic analyses because of their potential to sequester carbon in bioplastic through accumulation of intracellular polyhydroxyalkanoate (PHA) granules.
-To date, however, these studies have focused on prospects for PHA production using methane from the natural gas grid as a low-cost carbon feedstock.^{17-19} Moreover, PHA production is more chemically and labor intensive than SCP, requiring extraction of PHA granules from methanotroph cells and their subsequent purification.20
+Methanotrophic bacteria are capable of transforming methane into microbial protein, which can be used as an animal feed for agriculture or aquaculture14.
+In fact, methantrophs have a similar amino acid profile to fishmeal, and have been approved for inclusion in salmon feed in the European Union (EU) at rates of up to 33%14.
+General interest in using microorganisms as a feed source, also referred to as single cell protein (SCP), has increased in recent years^{15-17}.
+Because methanotrophs do not require light, dense cultures can be grown in bioreactors with low spatial footprints, and with additional opportunities for resource recovery and reuse that are not feasible with terrestrial agriculture15.
+Not surprisingly, some companies in the US and EU are commercializing production of methanotrophic SCP from natural gas17.